kohya-ss/sd-scripts/README.md

 ```
 --optimizer_type adafactor --optimizer_args "relative_step=False" "scale_parameter=False" "warmup_init=False" --split_mode --network_args "train_blocks=single" --lr_scheduler constant_with_warmup --max_grad_norm 0.0
 ```

+`--cpu_offload_checkpointing` offloads gradient checkpointing to CPU.
+This reduces up to 1GB of VRAM usage but slows down the training by about 15%.
+Cannot be used with `--split_mode`.

 We also not sure how many epochs are needed for convergence, and how the learning rate should be adjusted.